x-iae/github-package-test/README.md

-# github-package-test
+# github package for x-one-frontend
-To test github's private package manager
+To test github's package manager with github actions -  auto package versioning with releases